Treatment Duration

 A transplant becomes necessary when the liver fails to function properly, whether suddenly (acute) or over time (chronic).
 Despite medical treatments, some liver issues cannot be fully resolved.

 Potential candidates for liver transplants undergo a detailed evaluation process.
-Approximately 80% of liver transplants are due to severe liver damage, known as decompensated cirrhosis.
+Approximately 80% of cases are due to severe liver damage, known as decompensated cirrhosis.

 Viral Hepatitis: Chronic infections like hepatitis B or C can severely damage the liver.
 This, in turn, leads to the need for a transplant when the liver can no longer function adequately.